 - Sauces - Most of the salty, savory and spicy flavors in Thai Basil Beef come from it's mix of sauces.
-You will need low sodium soy sauce, oyster sauce, fish sauce, and chili paste (sambel oelek).
+You will need low sodium soy sauce, oyster sauce, fish sauce, and chili paste (sambal oelek).
 I wouldn't get too adventurous trying to substitute any of these out.
-Many grocery stores have a World Foods section but if yours doesn't, you might need to try an Asian or international market.
+Many grocery stores have a World Foods section but if yours doesn't, you might need to try an Asian or international market, or good ol' Amazon.

 - Brown sugar - Molassesy brown sugar melts perfectly into the sauce here to glaze your beef with a touch of sweetness.

 - Garlic and (*optional) fresh red Thai chilies - Sauteed garlic and chilies give this dish some kick.
 But only include the Thai chilies if you really like the spicy.
 The flavor is amazing, but it was about all the heat we could handle.

 - Ground beef - ah how we love thee.

 - Onion and bell pepper - Yellow and red varieties respectively are a nice grilled veggie accessory to the saucy beef.

 - Fresh Thai basil leaves - Thai basil is much sweeter, and has a minty zing compared to the spicy sharpness of plain old basil.
 It is quite different than traditional basil, and I don't recommend swapping it unless absolutely necessary.

 - Whisk all the sauces together.

 - Saute some garlic *and optional Thai chilies.

 - Add in onion, bell pepper, sauce mixture, and Thai basil leaves.